qeesung/gitaly/doc/backpressure.md

 each RPC for each repository.

 In the above configuration, the `token bucket` has a capacity of 1 and gets refilled every minute.
-This means that Gitaly will only accept 1 `RepackFull` request per repository each minute.
+This means that Gitaly only accepts 1 `RepackFull` request per repository each minute.

 Requests that come in after the `token bucket` is full (and before it is